 Terry enjoyed a successful collegiate playing career at the University of Texas at Arlington, winning four varsity letters from 1994-98 under head coach Mike Dean.
 She earned first-team all-Southland Conference honors after leading the Mavericks in scoring with 17.4 points per game as a senior in 1997-98.
-Terry scored 1,169 points during her career at UTA and still ranks among the school's top 10 in three-point field goals made (third), assists (sixth), steals (seventh) and free-throw percentage (10th).
+Terry scored 1,169 points during her career at UTA and still ranks among the school's top 10 in 3-point field goals made (third), assists (t-sixth), steals (eighth) and free-throw percentage (10th).
 She is just one of 17 players in Maverick history to surpass the 1,000-point plateau, while her .421 career 3-point field-goal percentage ranks second in the Southland Conference.

-Terry played one season of professional basketball in Warsaw, Poland, averaging 12.0 points and 6.0 assists with the Polonia Phoenix, before returning to Texas-Arlington to begin her coaching career as a graduate assistant in 1999.
+Terry played one season of professional basketball in Warsaw, Poland, averaging 12.0 points and 6.0 assists with the Polonia Phoenix, before returning to UT Arlington to begin her coaching career as a graduate assistant in 1999.

 Terry prepped at El Capitan High and held the Vaqueros’ career scoring record for three years following her graduation.
 She was inducted into the school’s athletic hall of fame in 2008.